 Jason Pohl is the Director of Data Management at Databricks.
 He helps shepherd new products to market in the fields of data warehousing, data engineering and data governance.
 Jason's career spans architecting legacy data warehouse solutions to modern data lakehouses in the cloud.
 Lexy Kassan is a Senior Data and Al Strategist at Databricks, overseeing and guiding customer organizations through holistic digital transformation programs.
 She is also the founder and host of a data science ethics podcast in which she delves into the responsibilities and societal ramifications of applying advanced analytics across both private and public sectors.

 Sachin Thakur is a Principal Product Marketing Manager at Databricks.
-He leads the go-to-market strategy for Delta Sharing and Unity Catalog, and he is passionate about helping organizations democratize data and Al with the Databricks Lakehouse Platform.
+He leads the go-to-market strategy for Delta Sharing and Unity Catalog, and he is passionate about helping organizations democratize data and AI with the Databricks Data Intelligence Platform.

-Zeashan Pappa is a Senior Product Specialist for Data Governance and Unity Catalog and works across product/engineering/field teams on go-tomarket strategy, adoption and thought leadership.
-He has 20 years of experience in engineering/ architecture/tech leadership at a variety of firms.
+Zeashan Pappa is a Staff Product Manager for Unity Catalog at Databricks and works across product, engineering and field teams on go-to-market strategy, adoption and thought leadership.
+He has 20 years of experience in engineering, architecture and tech leadership at a variety of firms.
 Mayur Palta is a Senior Specialist Solution Architect at Databricks and leads a competitive intelligence focus for data management and a win-loss program at Databricks.
-Mayur's career spans building technology startups, helping Fortune 500 enterprises get more value from the data they have, and building data architectures that scale.
+Mayur's career spans building technology startups, helping Fortune 500 enterprises get more value from their data and building data architectures that scale.